-The Crossing Guard program provides funding for trained crossing guards at approximately 8875 (increasing to 76 in the upcoming year) key intersections throughout the County.
-Measure A expenditures will account for 4964 of the guards in the program.
+The Crossing Guard program provides funding for trained crossing guards at approximately 88 key intersections throughout the County.
+Measure A expenditures will account for 49 of the guards in the program.
 In accordance with the Expenditure Plan, the crossing guards are provided by a professional company that specializes in crossing guard programs in order to "eliminate liability concerns and to ensure that there are well trained crossing guards with back-ups for every critical intersection."
-The program was evaluated in 2009, and 2013, and 2017 and found by the survey participants to be a good expenditure of Measure A funds.
+The program was evaluated in 2009, 2013, and 2017 and found by the survey participants to be a good expenditure of Measure A funds.